Nucor Skyline

 QUALITY CONTROL

-Once the welding is complete, the finished pipe is visually inspected by Quality Control (QC) and, if required, Ultrasonic (UT) testing is performed to ensure the weld is defect-free.
+Once welding is complete, the finished pipe is visually inspected by Quality Control (QC), and, if necessary, ultrasonic testing (UT) is performed to ensure that the weld is free of defects.

 Cutoff

-Once the pipe reaches the desired length, the cut-off machine is engaged.
-Traveling with the pipe, a plasma torch provides the cut-off of the finished pipe.
-Specific end props, such as bevel or square cut ends, can be requested to allow for simpler splicing in the field.
+Once the pipe reaches the desired length, the cutting machine is activated.
+Moving in tandem with the pipe, a plasma torch cuts the finished pipe.
+Specific end finishes—such as bevels or straight cuts—can be requested to facilitate on-site splicing.

 Case Study: Rukert Terminal